yiechen/Type-on-Strap/pages/about.md

 <p class="about-text">
 <span class="fa fa-briefcase about-icon"></span>
-Currently a <a href="https://en.wikipedia.org/wiki/Project_finance"><strong>structured finance analyst</strong></a> at <a href="https://www.bndes.gov.br/SiteBNDES/bndes/bndes_en" target="_blank">BNDES</a>.
-Previously worked as a <strong>data scientist/analyst</strong>, a <strong>proposal elegibility analyst</strong> and <strong>economics analyst</strong> also at BNDES.
+Currently a <a href="https://www.investopedia.com/articles/financialcareers/06/financialanalyst.asp"><strong>Financial Analyst</strong></a> at <a href="https://www.bndes.gov.br/SiteBNDES/bndes/bndes_en" target="_blank">BNDES</a>.
+Previously had experience as a <strong>data scientist and analyst</strong> and as a <strong>technology-and-markets research analyst</strong> also at BNDES.
 </p>

 <p class="about-text">
 <span class="fa fa-graduation-cap about-icon"></span>
-Obtained my Bachelor of <strong>Economic Sciences</strong> from the Pontifical Catholic University of Rio de Janeiro and dropped out of a MSc in <strong>Quantitative Methods</strong> from the Universidade Federal Fluminense.
+Obtained my Bachelor of <strong>Economic Sciences</strong> from the Pontifical Catholic University of Rio de Janeiro and dropped out of a MSc in <strong>Quantitative Methods and Industrial Organization</strong> from the Universidade Federal Fluminense.
 </p>

 <p class="about-text">
 <span class="fa fa-code about-icon"></span>
-I try writing <strong>useful & reusable tools</strong> to help others &mdash; check out by searching for the tag: projects</a>.
+I try writing <strong>useful & reusable tools</strong> to help others &mdash; check out by searching for the tag: <a href="/projects">projects</a>.
 In the past 2 years I've become an moderately-experienced R useR and an enthusiast in R-Shiny and RMarkdown.
-Nowadays I'm dabbling with Python and in the future i expect to work with D3 visualizations.
+Nowadays I'm dabbling with Python and in the future i expect to be able to make D3 visualizations.
 </p>

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
-I'm mildly-addicted to sports data, <strong>travelling</strong> to broaden my perspectives, getting into philosophical debates, and meeting new people :)
+I'm mildly-addicted to sports data.
+And I absolutely love <strong>travelling</strong> to broaden my senses and meet new people :)
 </p>

 <p class="about-text">